eonil/TeachingMyselfRust/README.md

 -	`b1` --- Compiling a host program for iOS.
 Doesn't work.
 It needs cross-compiler, and the cross-compiler is not shipped with default Homebrew distribution.

+-	`c1` --- Link Rust library into C and calls AppKit.
+This works.
+Do not run using Xcode.
+Just run `all.bash`.
+Take care your current directory must be `c1`.

 Helpful Links